Vheissu/au-cardigan-ui/README.md

 ## Usage

 Import the configuration object and register it with Aurelia during app boostrap.
+The following would usually go inside of `main.ts` / `main.js`.

 ```
 import { CardiganConfiguration } from 'au-cardigan';